jbrown25/crmform-plugin/README.md

 }
 ```

 The plugin works best if you replace the default submit button.
-Include this in the CSS:
+Hide the button:

 ```css
 .submitButton {